ElenaVillano/workflow4python/docs/d05-credentials.md

-# How to work with users and credentials
+# How to work with access information

 A suggested place to store credentials, keys or tokens to access either an API, a DB, or a bucket is in `config/local/credentials.yaml`.